YanickKi/QuantVarEntHam/docs/src/index.md

 Its spectrum -the Entanglement spectrum- $\{ \xi_{\alpha} \}$ is the target quantity of this algorithm and gives insights about interesting properties such as topological phases.

 Obtaining the Entanglement is in general, especially for lattice models, very hard.
-The QCFL aims to find the EH by monitorng observables after evolving the subsystem A under a variational Ansatz.
+The QCFL aims to find the EH by monitoring observables after evolving the subsystem A under a variational Ansatz.
 Of course, one cannot just simply use an arbitrary ansatz.

 In a ``d+1``-dimensional relativistic QFT with a local Hamiltonian-density $\mathcal{H}(\vec{x})$,